w3ps/CBL2IP90/README.md

 ## Running the game:
 ### Option 1.
 Run the .jar file (no external files needed):
-Open any terminal, in this directory, and run the following:
+In this directory (*/CBL2IP90), run the following in any terminal:
 ```
 java -jar target/GravityShift.jar
 ```
 ### Option 2.
 Run the main file:
-Run
+Run the file
 ```
 src\main\java\com\example\Main.java
 ```